-We have experienced recurring net losses and had an accumulated deficit of \$79.0 million as of December 31, 2019.
+We have experienced recurring net losses and had an accumulated deficit of \$135.7 million for the year ended December 31, 2020.
 Our transition to profitability is dependent upon the successful development, approval and commercialization of our product candidates and those of our collaboration partners and achieving a level of revenue adequate to support our cost structure.
-We do not expect to achieve such revenue, and expect to continue to incur losses, for the foreseeable future.
+We expect to continue to incur losses for the foreseeable future.